ArcBlock/forge-cli-handbook/src/1-introduction/overview/index.zh.md

-  -d, --defaults                      Run command using default values for all questions -m, --mirror <url>                  Mirror host used to download forge release -g, --socket-grpc <endpoint>        Socket gRPC endpoint to connect, with this you can use forge-cli with a remote node -h, --help                          output usage information
+  -d, --defaults                      Run command using default values for all questions -m, --mirror <url>                  Mirror host used to download forge release -g, --socket-grpc <endpoint>        Socket gRPC endpoint to connect, with this you can use forge-cli with a remote node -h, --help                          Output usage information

 Commands:
   account <address>                   Get an account info by address